MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-internet-access-profile.md

 View the policies that relate to the Internet Access traffic forwarding profile.
 There are three policies by default.
 To view them, select the **View** link in the Internet Access policies section.

 The default Internet Access policies include:
 - **Custom Bypass** Contains user-defined traffic/endpoints that are **excluded** from the Internet traffic profile.
-In other words, you define the traffic which shouldn't be acquired by the profile.
+In other words, you define the traffic that the profile shouldn't acquire.
-- **Default Bypass** Contains pre-defined traffic that should never be acquired by Internet traffic profile, such as private IP ranges.
+- **Default Bypass** Contains predefined traffic that the Internet traffic profile shouldn't acquire.
+For example, private IP ranges.
 You can't change rules in this policy.
 - **Default Acquire** Defines traffic that gets acquired by the Internet traffic profile.
-Currently, it’s all internet traffic on ports 80, 443 over TCP.
-This takes lowest precedence after all bypass rules have been evaluated.
+Currently, it’s all internet traffic on ports 80, 443 over Tranmission Control Protocol (TCP).
+The policy takes lowest precedence after all bypass rules are evaluated.
 You can't change rules in this policy.

 Example of adding a custom bypass policy:
 1. In the Internet Access traffic forwarding profile section, select the **View** link.